What is meditation?

 Try to do this more days of the week than not.
 Keep in mind that it might not feel very effective the first few times you do it.
 But with regular practice, it’ll get easier and start to feel more natural.

-if you’re curious about trying other types of meditation or just want some guidance, you can find a variety of guided meditations online.
-Keep in mind that you don’t necessarily need to follow one that’s designed for weight loss.
+If you’re curious about trying other types of meditation or just want some guidance, you can find a variety of guided meditations online.

 When choosing a guided meditation online, try to stay away from those promising overnight results or offering hypnosis.